sdyear/opensync-openwrt/README.md

 Before the controller is run, a PostgreSQL server with a database of the type definied in [opensync-controller/schema.sql](opensync-controller/schema.sql) must be running for it to connect to.
 The details of this database are configured in the controllers YAML based configuration file.

-The controller is in the opensync-controller directory and is run with the command ./controller <config-file.yml> <port number>.
+The controller is in the opensync-controller directory and is run with the command below.
 Port 6440 is recommended.

+`./controller <config-file.yml> <port number>`

 The controller configuration file is YAML based.
 An example configuration file is included in the opensync-controller directory.